 Not many people know that asthma can be induced because of exercise.
 In fact, exercise is one of the most common triggers, and up to 90 percent of people who have asthma experience exercise induced asthma after a workout.
 However, anyone can also develop this condition through their lifetime.
 This condition occurs when the airways become constricted because of the body’s inflammatory response to physical activity.
 It is commonly referred to as EIB, or exercise-induced bronchoconstriction.
 Most often, the symptoms are similar to an asthma attack, and can be quite uncomfortable for the individual.
 The symptoms include wheezing, coughing, shortness of breath, tightness in the chest and a sore throat, and tend to begin when a person is 15 to 20 minutes into their workout.
 The symptoms can also flare up five to fifteen minutes after a workout ends.
 While everybody experiences being short of breath after a workout, the symptoms for exercise induced asthma are much more severe, and the breathlessness can last for a much longer time.
-If you have any of these following signs, you could be suffering
+If you have any of these following signs, you could be suffering from exercise induced asthma:

 1. Exhaustion Instead Of Energized